andrewbolster/andrewbolster.github.io/resume/AndrewBolster-Resume.md

 ####Summer Secondment: Analyst (2013)

-Coordinating research between Information Management and Naval Systems departments to synthesize an approach towards maritime autonomy.
+Coordinating research between Information Management and Naval Systems departments to synthesize a coordinated, data driven approach towards maritime autonomy and its potential applications.

 Culminated in significant contribution to a Five-Eyes Autonomy Exchange project.